Nightmare (Avenged Sevenfold album): Release and promotion

+"Welcome To The Family" was released as a digital single on December 21, 2010.
+The single's b-sides were "4:00 AM" (an outtake from Nightmare) and a live version of "Seize the Day" from City of Evil, which features The Rev on drums and backing vocals.

+Composition and lyrics

+The album contains elements of New Wave of British heavy metal.
+Additionally, the music has drawn comparisons to Metallica and Queensrÿche.
+The album's power ballads have drawn comparisons to the music on Metallica's self-titled album.

+Lyrically, the album has been described as "hugely emotional" by Eli Enis of Revolver.
 Johnny Christ stated in an interview with Ultimate Guitar about the writing process and subject matter of Nightmare:

 M. Shadows and Synyster Gates, in an interview with The Pulse of Radio, confirmed The Rev's special appearance in the record.
 According to the band members, he left a couple of vocals (to their fortune, clear and in key) before his death, which they used on the record.
 With his drum fills and vocals intact, the record showed itself to be the band's last record with The Rev. The same band members revealed some details about the new record in an interview to Hard Drive radio:

-Every song on the album had writing contributions from The Rev.
+Every song on the album had writing contributions from The Rev, and the band has stated that over 60% of the album was written by him.